Hi-PACE/hipace/docs/source/run/parameters.rst

 * ``diagnostic.coarsening`` (3 `int`) optional (default `1 1 1`)
     Coarsening ratio of field output in x, y and z direction respectively.
 For x and y, the average value is taken.
-For z, the access slices are skipped in the output.
+For z, the extra slices are skipped in the output.

 * ``diagnostic.field_data`` (`string`) optional (default `all`)
     Names of the fields written to file, separated by a space.
 The field names need to be `all`,